stesilva/LAB1_GomesOlajuyigbe/README.md

 This repository contains a hands-on **lab on Property Graphs** using **Neo4j**.
 The lab covers **graph modeling, querying, data loading, evolution, and analysis using Cypher and graph algorithms.**

 ## Setup Instructions
 1. Install **Neo4j** and set up a database instance (refer to official Neo4j documentation for installation guides).
-The database should be named 'neo4j' and the password should be '12345678'.
-If other names and password is chosen, the file .env should be modified.
+The username should be named 'neo4j' and the password should be '12345678'.
+If other username and password is chosen, the file .env should be modified.
 2. Install the needed libraries in Python: pip install -r requirements.txt

 ## Execution